The Settings tab has several “pages” of settings:

 - uLaw 1/2 ch 8 bit: Logarithmic bit space 8-bit per sample.
 This is a higher-quality format than LPCM 8-bit, but still has the advantage of only needing 8 bits per sample.

 - Opus: This is a high-quality perceptually-lossless (but technically lossy) format, which provides a 4:1 reduction in audio bandwidth.
-Opus is only supported when the radio server is another computer running wfview.
+Opus is only supported when the radio server is another computer running a wfview server, or the Xiego X6100.
 Opus is the recommended choice when the other side is wfview.
 If selected on an unsupported direct-to-radio connection, wfview will default back to LPCM 16 bit.

 - Tip: Some VPNs and ISPs re-order and mangle UDP packets, causing 16-bit packets to get split.
 Using uLaw 8 bit or Opus will solve this problem.

 Here is a graph showing the network bandwidth in kilobytes per second required for the Opus codec, 16-bit LPCM, and 8-Bit LPCM (same as 8-bit uLaw).
 Each was taken with a 1-channel format with a sample rate of 16 KHz: